Asiehgh/Hybrid-CGCNN/README.md

-CGCNN-Plus: Enhanced Crystal Graph Convolutional Neural Network
+Hybrid-CGCNN: Enhanced Crystal Graph Convolutional Neural Network

 A hybrid machine learning framework that combines crystal graph representations with molecular-level descriptors for improved materials property prediction.
 Built upon the original CGCNN architecture with significant enhancements for training stability and predictive performance.